B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 Knowledge: Hundredths

 The decimal point plays a significant role when interpreting the value of a decimal number.
-It separates the integer part (in Grade 5, the whole number part) from the decimal part, and thus indicates the position of the ones.
+It separates the whole number part from the fractional part.

 The position of the ones defines the whole according to which the tenths, hundredths, tens, hundreds, and thousands are formed.
 It can therefore be said that the ones, identified by the decimal point, is at the heart of the decimal number.

-This recognition of the role of the ones is evidenced by the name prefixes given to the place value of the digits on either side of the ones.
-Thus, hundredths are one hundredth as large as one.
+The importance of the ones is evidenced by the name prefixes given to the place value of the digits on either side.
+For example, tenths are one tenth as large as one, and hundredths are one hundredth as large as one.